 You can find out everything you need to know about the Governing Board at Chatsworth below.
 Minutes of Governing Board meetings are available to read, please call in to the school office if you wish to do so.
 For any other queries please also contact the school office.

 What do governors do?

 Governors are essential to the work of the school and are legally responsible for it.
-They are not however, involved in the day to day running of the school which is managed by Mr Wright and the Senior Leadership Team.
+They are not however, involved in the day to day running of the school which is managed by Mr Norman and the Senior Leadership Team.
 This leaves governors free to focus on their core functions of: